Top Online RN to MSN Programs in Ohio (OH)

 How much more does an MSN nurse make in Ohio?

 Because your MSN degree creates options for specialization, you’ll be eligible for higher-paying positions.
-As of October 2022, the average RN in Ohio earns $53,368 annually; by comparison, a nurse with an MSN in Ohio enjoys an average salary of $156,243.
-Some higher-earning specialties for MSN nurses in Ohio include nurse anesthetists, nurse midwives, and nurse practitioners.
-Salaries for nurses in these areas range from $112,490 to $187,410.
+As of October 2022, the average RN in Ohio earns $53,368 annually; by comparison, an MSN nurse in Ohio earns $156,243.

 What’s the job market like for registered nurses with an MSN in Ohio?

 Once you finish your program, you’ll have plenty of career opportunities to consider.
-The demand for MSN nurses, particularly nurse anesthetists, nurse midwives, and nurse practitioners, is exploding nationwide, and the demand for MSN nurses is expected to grow by over 40% by 2031.
-Demand for MSN nurses in Ohio is expected to match this national demand, and state predictions are for a 48.5% growth in nurse practitioner positions by 2028.
+The demand for MSN nurses, particularly nurse midwives and nurse practitioners, is exploding nationwide, and the demand for MSN nurses is expected to grow by over 35% by 2034.
+Demand for MSN nurses in Ohio is expected to match this national demand, and state predictions are for a 40% growth in nurse practitioner positions by 2034.

-Ohio RN vs. MSN: A Comparison of Salary & Career Prospects
+Ohio RN vs. MSN: Salary & Career Prospects

 Source: Bureau of Labor Statistics